Skrub Pipeline: fit, tune, and validate arbitrary data wrangling#

 Skrub expressions#

-Skrub pipelines are built using special objects that represent intermediate results in a computation.
-These objects record the operations performed on them—such as applying operators or calling methods—allowing the entire computation graph to be retrieved later as a machine learning estimator that can be fitted and applied to unseen data.
+Skrub pipelines are built using expressions: special objects that encapsulate computations that can be evaluated to produce a result.
+Expressions record the operations performed on them (such as applying operators or calling methods) allowing the entire computation graph to be retrieved later as a machine learning pipeline that can be fitted and applied to unseen data.

 These variables can be combined using operators and function calls to build more complex expressions.
-The estimator is constructed implicitly as we apply these operations, rather than by specifying an explicit list of transformations.
+The pipeline is constructed implicitly as we apply these operations, rather than by specifying an explicit list of transformations.

 We start by declaring inputs: